Team-RTG/Realistic-Terrain-Generation/README.md

 # How to report an issue
 You may report issues in this thread, but please use spoiler tags or [pastebin](http://pastebin.com/) for crash reports, and - if possible - please describe what you were doing immediately before the crash.
 The more information you provide, the easier it will be to resolve the issue.

+**IMPORTANT:**
+Optifine is not currently supported, so if your crash report shows that you have Optifine installed, you will likely be asked to reproduce the crash without Optifine installed. **(Please note: This does not mean that RTG and Optifine are incompatible - just that support will not be given for crash reports containing Optifine.)**

 # Mod Packs
 You may use RTG in your public or private mod pack as long the following conditions are met: